christophenoel/geozarr-spec/README.md

 ## Conceptual Classes

-### GeoZarr Array Variables
+### GeoZarr DataArray Variables

-A GeoZarr DataArray is a **Zarr Array** that provides values of a measured or observed **phenomenon** (possibly indirectly computed using processing).
+A GeoZarr DataArray variable is a **Zarr Array** that provides values of a measured or observed **phenomenon** (possibly indirectly computed using processing).
 For example, it provides the reflectance pixels of a captured satellite scene, or it describes the average vegetation index (NDVI) values for defined period of times.

-GeoZarr DataArray MUST include the attribute **\_ARRAY_DIMENSIONS which list the dimension names**.
+GeoZarr DataArray variable MUST include the attribute **\_ARRAY_DIMENSIONS which list the dimension names** (this property was first introduced by xarray library).

 "_ARRAY_DIMENSIONS": [
         "lat",